71/dance/README.md

 [Kakoune]-inspired key bindings, modes, menus and scripting for [Visual Studio Code][vsc].

-## Important note

-The next release of Dance (available in this branch) is a complete rewrite from the previous release.
-It adds many features (to list a few, custom modes, better commands, and a scripting API) and has many QOL improvements (better status bar buttons, better [character mode](#selection-behaviors), better history, support for multiple editors for one document, more tests, and better internal architecture).

-While this will improve the quality of Dance over time, in the short term this will make it much less stable due to bugs.
-If you encounter a bug, please file an issue (or directly submit a PR) containing [test cases](./test) for the command.

-Thanks for bearing with me!

 ## Huh?

 Dance provides [Kakoune]-inspired commands and key bindings for